smidy/ChickenFight/Learning/GameArchitecture.md

 3. **State Synchronization**: Server state is authoritative, client state is a reflection
 4. **Event-Driven Architecture**: System behavior is driven by events and messages
 5. **Concurrent Processing**: Multiple actors can process messages simultaneously
+6. **Domain-Driven Design**: Messages are organized by domain for better maintainability

 Understanding these concepts will help you reason about the system's behavior and interactions.